The Time For Online CAD Is Now. Why?

 3 - Proof from NVIDIA, Citrix et all

-NVIDIA (GPU) and Citrix & VMware (Virtual Desktop Software) provide the technology to run CAD on virtual infrastructure.
-They have published several customer case studies.
-We’re listing here a few of them:
+NVIDIA (GPU) and Citrix & VMware (Virtual Desktop Software) provide the technology to run CAD on virtual infrastructure and they have published several customer case studies.
+Here are just some of the success stories:

 Airbus is a VMware customer.
-Airbuses uses virtual CAD machines to collaborate with supplier on CAD files.
-In VMware’s brochure “DELIVER BRILLIANT CAD PERFORMANCE“, there’s a qoute from Airbus:
+Airbus’s designers use virtual CAD machines to collaborate with suppliers on CAD files.
+In VMware’s brochure “Deliver Brilliant CAD Performance“, Airbus are quoted as saying:

 “Airbus decided to implement virtual desktops to streamline end-user access and easily enable suppliers to access major applications [CATIA] supporting Airbus aircraft development.
 The power of the combined offering [from VMware and NVIDIA] will allow us to achieve even more efficient business cases.”

 Citrix customers are also running CAD applications on virtual machines.
-This publication highlights ABB, Knightec, Whiha and Volvo Construction Equipment (we suspect).
+This Citrix report highlights how ABB, Knightec, Whiha and Volvo Construction Equipment are using virtual CAD desktops:

 “Faced with the demands of an increasingly global and competitive economy, these organizations are using virtual CAD desktops to provide their distributed workforce with access to apps and data from any location, on any device.”